-Smashing Pumpkins frontman Billy Corgan, now going by William Patrick Corgan (WPC), has just released a new solo album entitled Ogilala.
+Smashing Pumpkins frontman Billy Corgan, now going by William Patrick Corgan (WPC), will soon be officially releasing his new solo album entitled Ogilala.
 The album, co-produced by Rick Rubin, is now available — ahead of its Oct.
 13 premiere date — for streaming, courtesy of NPR.
 Listen here.

 Featuring an abundance of acoustic guitar, piano and strings, Corgan’s latest marks a departure from the more distorted electronic sounds of his 2005 album TheFutureEmbrace.
 Ogilala consequently is made up of a selection of mellow, peaceful, mostly-optimistic compositions ripe for Pumpkins fans favoring the band’s softer, more melancholy sounds.